BCODMO/bcodmo_frictionless/README.md

 - `fields` - a list of new_fields
   - `output_field` - the name of the output field
   - `output_format` - the python datetime format string for the output field
   - `input_type` - the input field type.
-One of 'python' or 'excel'.
+One of 'python', 'decimalDay', 'decimalYear', or 'excel'.
 If 'python', evaluate the input field/fields using python format strings.
 If 'excel', only take in a single input field and evaluate it as an excel date serial number.
+If 'decimalDay', interpret the input field as decimal between 0 and 365.
+Year must also be inputted.
+If 'decimalYear', interpret the input field as a decimal year (eg. 2015.1234).
+If 'decimalYear', `decimal_year_start_day` is required.
   - `input_field` - a single input field.
 Only use if `input_type` is 'excel'.
 Depecrated if `input_type` is 'python'.
+  - `decimal_year_start_day` - the start day to use when interpreting a decimal year.
+Usually 1 or 0.
 - `boolean_statement` - a single boolean statement.
 Only rows that pass the statement will be impacted.
 See `boolean_add_computed_field` for details on boolean syntax.

   **_the rest of the parameters are only relevant if input_type is 'python'_**